jcerdenia/StarSearch/README.md

 In addition to the above, I have implemented a caching system using a local database.
 Each time data is retrieved from the API, it is saved to the database and retrieved when the device is not connected to the internet.

-The app assumes that date from the API can change over time.
-The implementation automatically deletes any old items in the database that are not part of a more recently retrieved list, ensuring that the database is always current.
-If the device has no internet connection, the UI still receives the most recent version of the data.
+The app assumes that data from the API can change at any time.
+My implementation automatically deletes any old items in the database that are not part of a more recently retrieved list, ensuring that the database is always current.
+If the device has no internet connection, the most recent version of the data is still fed to the UI.